autolab-project/autolab/docs/_build/html/_sources/configuration.rst.txt

 	>>> autolab.devices.help()

-Now, try to instantiate the device by accessing the its attribute in ``autolab.devices``.
-Here is an example for the Yenista Tunics light source, named ``myYenista`` in the configuration file:
+Now, try to instantiate a connection to the device by accessing the its attribute in ``autolab.devices``.
+Here is an example for the Yenista Tunics light source, named ``myTunics`` in the configuration file:

 .. code-block:: python

-	>>> autolab.devices.myYenista
+	>>> autolab.devices.myTunics

 If this doesn't raise any error, you are ready to use your new device in Autolab !
 See sections :ref:`commandline` and :ref:`gui` to continue.